gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 ## Day 4 Jan 11, 2018

 **Still on Testing and Measurement**
-- accuraacy of measure depends on measuring instrument and definition of measurement
+- accuracy of measure depends on measuring instrument and definition of measurement
 - always a margin of error
 - when is a scale acceptable?

-### Types of Defects
+### Defects
 1. Software does something it's not supposed to do
 2. Software does something the specs say it should not do
 3. Software does something that specs doesn't mention